CynthiaGodoy/react.js-portfolio/README.md

 3. [Create React App Docs on GitHub Pages](https://create-react-app.dev/docs/deployment/#github-pages). **Note**: `gh-pages` requires a seperate build that can be deployed.

 ## Usage
-Inside the directory, you can run several commands:
+Inside the directory, react can run several commands:

 `npm start` starts the development server